Have you ever noticed how some people just seem to have so much drama in their lives?

-Of course a person who seems to be behaving as a drama queen can be genuinely in trouble, in which case we must support and help them as appropriate.
+Of course, a person who seems to be behaving like a drama queen can be genuinely in trouble, in which case we must support and help them as appropriate.

 Putting aside any underlying medical causes or genuine reasons, here are the reasons why a person may create so much drama in their life:-